robertmryan/DigitRecognition/README.md

 This is not an attempt at trying to achieve the optimal results, but rather:

  * The ML models:
+     * Single Layer Perceptron:
+         * Trained on-device when you load “Training Data Set”; training performs single epoch, but you can tap this button several (5-10) times to improve results
          * Stochastic Gradient Descent (SGD) weight adjustment algorithm
          * Softmax activation to produce category probabilities
          * Cross-entropy loss function
+         * Roughly 90% accurate
+     * Multiple Layer Perceptron, same as above but:
-     * Two renditions, either single layer (748×10) or with two hidden ReLU layers (512 and 256, respectively)
+         * Include two hidden ReLU layers (512 and 256, respectively); if you want multiple epochs, it might call for 10-40 runs before you hit diminishing returns
+         * Roughly 96% accurate
+     * Convolution Neural Network:
+         * This is pretrained (in PyTorch), 12 epochs; training took ~80 seconds on M1 Mac
+         * Converted to a CoreML model via coremltools
+         * Roughly 99.6% accurate
  * Using legacy training and testing datasets found [online](https://github.com/cvdfoundation/mnist?tab=readme-ov-file#mnist); and
- * This is deliberately *not* availing itself of machine learning frameworks.
+ * The SLP/MLP models are deliberately *not* availing itself of machine learning frameworks.
 To fully appreciate the mathmatics underpinning the model, this uses `Matrix` and `Vector` types (but using the Accelerate framework’s, notably vDSP and cBLAS, to improve performance).
 The idea is to really appreciate the implementaton details of the model.
 Various machine learning libraries are wonderful, but they abstract you away from the underlying algorithms.
 But as a result, we are not also fully optimized.
 But this is sufficient for illustrative purposes, still fast enough to perform on-device training of the 60,000 image dataset.

 It features: